Painting Safety Standards for Commercial Projects: What You Need to Know

 Painting Safety Standards FAQs

-• What safety equipment should painters wear?
-Painters should wear protective eyewear, respirators or masks, gloves, and coveralls to avoid exposure to chemicals.
-They should also wear steel-toed boots, hard hats, and harnesses when working at heights.
+- What safety equipment should painters wear?
+Protective eyewear, respirators or masks, gloves, and coveralls.
+For height work, add steel‑toed boots, hard hats, and fall‑arrest systems.

-• What fire safety steps should be taken?
-Proper ventilation, fire extinguishers, “No Smoking” signs, and avoiding open flames or sparks should be implemented.
-Flammable chemicals must be properly stored in approved containers away from ignition sources.
+- What fire safety steps should be taken?
+Ensure ventilation, keep extinguishers on hand, post “No Smoking” signs, avoid open flames/sparks, and store flammables in approved containers away from ignition sources.

 Final Thoughts